Best PS5 headsets 2026: our top picks for immersive audio for PlayStation 5

 When buying a PS5 headset, it's important to note if it's even compatible with the console in the first place.
 That's because many of the best PS5 headsets will actually have two separate versions: one for PS5, and one for Xbox Series X|S. When buying, make doubly sure you're not accidentally buying the version of the headset for Microsoft's consoles, as it won't work on your PS5.

-What's a better PS5 headset, Pulse 3D or Pulse Elite?
+What's a better PS5 headset; Pulse 3D or Pulse Elite?

-The two official headsets from Sony for the PS5 are both great, however they are a little different, and have different pros and cons which means it might be hard working out which one is for you.
+The two official headsets from Sony for the PS5 are both great, however, they are a little different and have different pros and cons which means it might be hard working out which one is for you.

 Straight up, the Pulse Elite, being a newer headset and slightly more expensive, does have the better audio drivers, and thus wins on sheer audio quality.
 However, the Pulse 3D is a superb headset that has a slightly more compact design, built-in mics, and intuitive controls so - especially with its lower price tag - offers an excellent value-busting wireless headset experience.

-The Elite will win you over if you're after something to go with a PlayStation Portal too though - it connect directly to the remote play handheld device via PlayStation Link and is one of only two devices to do so.
+The Elite will win you over if you're after something to go with a PlayStation Portal too though - it connects directly to the remote play handheld device via PlayStation Link and is one of only two devices to do so.
 It also has a retractable boom mic which is better than relying on just built-in ones for communication and removing background noise going to your teammates too.

 What's better, wireless or wired?